Previous ➥ Lesson 20 ➥ Next

 With dative: Sie erzählt einem Mädchen eine Geschichte.
 (She tells a story to a girl.)

-From previous lessons, we know that “kein” behaves similar to indefinite articles (ein and eine).
-So, in the dative case, the declension of “kein” is also similar to indefinite articles i.e. when used with a masculine and neuter indirect object, the word “kein” declines to “keinem”, feminine to "keiner" and plural to "keinen".
+In our previous lessons, we've learned that "kein" behaves similarly to indefinite articles like "ein" and "eine."
+Therefore, in the dative case, the declension of "kein" follows a pattern akin to indefinite articles.
+Specifically, when used with a masculine or neuter indirect object, the word "kein" changes to "keinem," while in the case of feminine indirect objects, it becomes "keiner," and with plural indirect objects, it transforms into "keinen."

 Nominative | Accusative | Dative | |